countervolts/yt-ca/README.md

 - [ ] clean code up (seperate `archiver.py` into multiple files)
 - [ ] prevent youtube bot detection
+- [ ] add html, js and css code so the user can use the application better

 ### finished